aquasecurity/defsec/avd_docs/google/platform/AVD-GCP-0011/docs.md

-### Users should not be granted service account access at the project level

 Users with service account access at project level can impersonate any service account.
 Instead, they should be given access to particular service accounts as required.

 ### Impact